KeithTheEE/redditPythonHelper/ROADMAP.md

  - Move NLP functions from NLTK (used in many files) to a buffer module, allowing for simpler, universal changes to be made.
 For example, if there is a better POS tagger than nltk.pos_tag(sent) then we can easily switch to that.
 Right now NLTK is used over a fairly large filespace making adjustments of that sort difficult.
  - Review all my logging notes.
 See what should be dropped, changed, etc.
  - [X] Make sure the bot defaults to commenting about formatting even if there's no code present--It just thinks there's code a touch too often
- - If it classifies a line as code, try to validate the expression in a basic form.
+ - [X]If it classifies a line as code, try to validate the expression in a basic form.
 This might improve the classifier and reduce isThereCode False Positives.
+Used ast and codeop for this.
  - When errors occur, or a shutdown button is pressed, attempt to save current reddit info into a temp file. on startup, load that info in then connect with praw to expand the knowledge base.
  - The archive and update reddit module has become unwieldy.
 It should be broken into two modules, one which handles the recasting of the praw classes, and one which deals with them as needed.--Ehh..
 Maybe not.
 It does need to be together to a degree
  - Migrate away from usage of my personal libraries so it's easier for others to get the bot up and running.

 #### Deprecate
+ - [X] karma scatter plot.
+It's no longer useful or very interesting.

 #### Remove